- This event has passed.

 A two-day course for doctoral students and members of community organisations

 Teaching and Learning Centre, Durham University, Durham, UK

-Following seven very successful courses in previous years (the last two online), we are pleased to offer again an in-person two-day course designed to develop understanding and skills in the theory and practice of participatory action research (PAR).
+Following eight very successful courses in previous years, we are pleased to offer an in-person two-day course designed to develop understanding and skills in the theory and practice of participatory action research (PAR).
 PAR is increasingly popular, involving people affected by/interested in a research topic taking an active part in designing, carrying out and putting research into practice.
 The aim of PAR is to bring about change – for example, in people’s living conditions, service provision or public policy.
 Doctoral students taking a PAR approach face many challenges, including negotiating how to work with partner organisations, handling co-ownership of research findings in relation to the thesis, and responsibilities for working for social change.

 The course will cover key values, ethical/political issues, theorising and critiquing PAR, working with partner organisations to influence change, and participatory approaches to research design, process, analysis, dissemination and implementation.
 The course will be participatory, using small groups to focus on specific questions and evaluate learning.
 Community partners and academics will act as tutors.
 Ten places will be reserved for members of community organisations, enabling a process of mutual learning for doctoral students and community partners.

 The objectives of the course are to: